EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 <table>
   <tr>
    <td rowspan="5" ><strong>Summary: </strong>Freshers slots are 3 productions that get performed all in one night.
-The concept is for a relatively easy but creatively free production proposed by teams made of mostly people new to the Society.
+The concept is  a relatively easy but creatively free production proposed by teams mostly made of people new to the Society.
 Extremely low pressure, with a high level of support from the EUTC Committee
    </td>
    <td colspan="2" ><strong>Details</strong>
    </td>